Category: Studentships

 • 4-year, fully-funded STFC Centre for Doctoral Training in Data Intensive Science PhD studentships.

-We are a successful research group pursuing high-international-priority research across the broad remit of Solar and Space Physics.
-The Group demonstrates international leadership across theory, numerical modelling, observations of solar and space plasma, data intensive science, and space-related hardware.
+We are a successful Research Group pursuing high-international-priority research across the broad remit of Solar and Space Physics.
+The group demonstrates international leadership across theory, numerical modelling, observations of solar and space plasma, data intensive science, and space-related hardware.

 We value individual differences and diversity and the improved science and scholarship that brings.
 We therefore encourage applications from under-represented groups and requests for flexible study are welcomed.
 We offer all applicants full guidance on the application process.
 For informal enquiries, please email Professor James McLaughlin (james.a.mclaughlin@northumbria.ac.uk).… continue to the full article